-Yolanda Clatworthy is currently completing an MSc in Environmental Governance at the University of Oxford.
+Yolanda Clatworthy has an MSc in Environmental Governance at the University of Oxford.
 Ever since she was a small child swimming in the lakes of the Canadian Shield, she has been fascinated by the influence of water and the connections that it facilitates.
 While studying political science at McGill University she published a paper around the role of the canoe in mapping a Canadian identity, and has been investigating the intersections between people and place since.
 She recently co-founded a creative agency that highlights socio-environmental stories in the Pacific Northwest, and is looking forward to building on this experience by exploring the ways in which water weaves together communities, narratives, climate, and livelihoods in Nepal.

 Ross Harrison is a British filmmaker, passionate about documentaries and our environment since a young age.
 His filmmaking work has led him to explore diverse subjects ranging from rainforest conservation to education inequality and tribal land rights, through projects in Sri Lanka, Cambodia and Malaysia among others.
 Most recently he co-directed ‘Facing the Mountain’, about climate change and its impacts in the Indian Himalayas.
 The documentary process continues to excite him with its possibilities for storytelling and as a catalyst for social change.
 Website

 Sushma is travelling around Nepal interviewing people on the tough lives that they have to endure.
 The research is to document stories of the people’s hopes and dreams, pain and suffering.
 Since the April 2015 earthquake Sushma has gained a vast knowledge and experience as a District Field Coordinator.
 Prior to this she worked as a translator with the Carter Center monitoring the 2013 Constitutional Assembly Elections.
 Sushma is also a social worker in the health care sector: health and hygiene education, basic first aid, promoting woman specific needs and concerns, teaching children up to the age of 10.
 She also carries out research for public bodies, and interpreting for international NGOs during Nepalese elections.